-Interest G roup Corres oondence Date of Contact Name Comment Date of Response Response and Issue Resolution (if applicable) Follow- Up Required Outstanding Issues February 21 N/A Dillon circulated the agency stakeholder letter providing information about the project with the Notice and project location map attached to all interest group contacts in the Stakeholder Contact List.
-N/A N/A N N March 5 Barry Boyd Ottawa- Carleton District School Board Received an email from Mr. Boyd stating that the Ottawa- Carleton District School Board is currently reviewing the feasibility of connecting the property's storm drainage to the City of Ottawa's storm lines.
+Interest Gr Interest Group Correspondence ondence Date of Contact Name Comment Date of Response Response and Issue Resolution (if applicable) Follow- Up Required Outstanding Issues February 21 N/A Dillon circulated the agency stakeholder letter providing information about the project with the Notice and project location map attached to all interest group contacts in the Stakeholder Contact List.
+N/A N/A z z March 5 Barry Boyd Ottawa- Carleton District School Board Received an email from Mr. Boyd stating that the Ottawa- Carleton District School Board is currently reviewing the feasibility of connecting the property's storm drainage to the City of Ottawa's storm lines.
 He stated that the gas line replacement may have an impact on their project if they move forward and asked for someone to get back to him to discuss.
-March 8 EGI responded stating the expected project timeline, and stated that it would be easiest if they were to complete their work first, however if timing does not work out the contractor connecting the storm sewers should be able to complete the installation without issue, so long as concurrent timing is not an issue. Ν N March 6 Dave Mungall Pye & Richards Architects Inc. Mr. Mungall stated that there will be a coordination impact with the crossover of the gas service and new storm sewer.
+March 8 EGI responded stating the expected project timeline, and stated that it would be easiest if they were to complete their work first, however if timing does not work out the contractor connecting the storm sewers should be able to complete the installation without issue, so long as concurrent timing is not an issue. z z March 6 Dave Mungall Pye & Richards Architects Inc. Mr. Mungall stated that there will be a coordination impact with the crossover of the gas service and new storm sewer.
 Details would need to be worked out and the timetable is currently unknown.
-March 8 EGI forwarded the above response to Mr. Mungall.
-N N
+March 8 EGI forwarded the above response to Mr. Mungall. z z

-Interest G roup Corres oondence Date of Contact Name Comment Date of Response Response and Issue Resolution (if applicable) Follow- Up Required Outstanding Issues March 29 Steven Boyle c/o Overbrook Community Association Planning and Development Committee Received an email from Mr. Boyle on behalf of the Overbrook Community Association's Planning and Development Committee with a question relating to where within the road of allowance of St. Laurent Boulevard the gas line is proposed to be located.
+Outstanding Issues z Follow- Up Required z ondence Response and Issue Resolution (if applicable) EGI responded to Mr. Boyle noting that, should this project proceed, the replacement pipeline would be built within the municipal road allowance.
+EGI let him know that the project planners have been in consultation with the City of Ottawa throughout preliminary pipeline design, as well as scheduling optimal construction timelines; and while the design has not been finalized, at this time we do not anticipate constructing within the boulevard.
+The EGI team is currently looking at constructing the replacement pipeline on the west side of St. Laurent, however, this is still in the design phase and not confirmed.
+EGI also referred Mr. Boyle to the Project website for further details.
+Interest Group Correspondence Date of Response April 8 Interest Gr Comment Received an email from Mr. Boyle on behalf of the Overbrook Community Association's Planning and Development Committee with a question relating to where within the road of allowance of St. Laurent Boulevard the gas line is proposed to be located.
 He also indicated that the community association covers part of the Study Area on the west side of St. Laurent Boulevard only from Donald Street to McArthur Avenue, but they also tend to look out informally for the area north of that (as it is lacking a community association).
-The concerns expressed related to future plans for the roadway which includes the preparation of a Complete Street Plan, urban design principles, traffic analysis, public real improvements and Master Plan for St. Laurent Boulevard.
+The concerns expressed related to future plans for the roadway which includes the plans for the roadway which includes the plans for the vadway which includes the preparation of a Complete Street Plan, urban design principles, traffic analysis, public real improvements and Master Plan for St. Laurent Boulevard.
 Specially, they are concerned with impediments to planting of future street trees, and construction of bike lanes or bike tracks; and asked that the project team respond to his concern.
 They also cc'd Elizabeth Whyte at the Ward 13 councillor's office to make her aware of the concern.
-April 8 EGI responded to Mr. Boyle noting that, should this project proceed, the replacement pipeline would be built within the municipal road allowance.
-EGI let him know that the project planners have been in consultation with the City of Ottawa throughout preliminary pipeline design, as well as scheduling optimal construction timelines; and while the design has not been finalized, at this time we do not anticipate constructing within the boulevard.
-The EGI team is currently looking at constructing the replacement pipeline on the west side of St. Laurent, however, this is still in the design phase and not confirmed.
-EGI also referred Mr. Boyle to the Project website for further details. Ν N
+Name Steven Boyle c/o Overbrook Community Association Planning and Development Committee Date of Contact March 29 r G